surfstyle/InfoLavoroBs/README.md

 # InfoLavoroBs
-Web scaping notification for "https://informalavoro.comune.brescia.it"
+Web scraping and notification for "https://informalavoro.comune.brescia.it"
-The site is updated every week (friday) with a working bulletin
+The site is updated every week (es. friday) with a working bulletin
-The goal is retriving the jobs of the bulletin that match a list of personal keywords.
+The goal is having a notification of the jobs from the bulletin that match the list of personal keywords.

 Example:
-my-list-of-keywords=['informatica', 'data science', 'analista']
+*my-keywords=['informatica', 'data science', 'analista']
-Generate a notification (email) of all the lines that contains these keys
+Generate a notification (email) of all the lines that contains these keys*

 ## What is doing?
 - A personalized web scraping script for the website
-- A cron is used for starting the script when there is a change in the webpage (one time a week)
+- A cron is used for starting the script (one time a week)
 - Scrap all the interested data on the webpage and save it on files
 - Search the files for the lines that match the keys
 - Notify with an email the lines with changes